Skip to product information

 Edition: 9 | signed, numbered

-Note: Due to the manual printing technique, there may be slight deviations that emphasize the individual character of each sheet.
+Due to the manual printing technique, there may be slight deviations that emphasize the individual character of each sheet.

 FRIDAY BIRD Studio Picks

 Our studio picks are works of art that we acquire directly from artists.
 We value the work of these artists for their artistic expression and technical skill.
-These prints are available in a small limited edition.
+If they are prints, they are available in a small limited edition.
 The production process of the works is documented and traceable.
 You will receive a certificate of authenticity when you purchase a FRIDAY BIRD Studio Pick.

 • Erika Richter print